shanehoey/worddoc/docs/_docs/get-worddocument.md

 ---
 title: "get-worddocument"
-excerpt: "Describe purpose of "get-WordDoc" in 1-2 sentences."
+excerpt: "Describe purpose of "Get-WordDoc" in 1-2 sentences."
 category: "help"
 ---

-# get-WordDocument
+# Get-WordDocument
 **Module** WordDoc

 ## SYNOPSIS
-Describe purpose of "get-WordDoc" in 1-2 sentences.
+Describe purpose of "Get-WordDoc" in 1-2 sentences.

 ## DESCRIPTION
 Add a more complete description of what the function does.